epochpic/epochpic.github.io/content/developer/core_structure/macro_particles.md

   physics packages.
 - `INTEGER(i8) :: global_count` - The number of particles from this species
   summed over all ranks.
--  `LOGICAL :: split` - EPOCH includes a very early version of a particle splitting operator.
-It works mechanically but has undesirable properties at present.
-If this flag is true then the code attempts to split the particles when the pseudoparticle number density drops too low.
--  `INTEGER(KIND=8) :: npart_max` - Used with the particle splitting
-  operator.
-When the total number of particles equals this number, further particle splitting is suppressed.
 -  `TYPE(particle_list), DIMENSION(:,:,:), POINTER :: secondary_list` - This
   describes an array of particle lists.
 The subroutine `reorder_particles_to_grid` allocates